 Introduction

 Science and society are undergoing a paradigm shift with the use of large data.
-MapReduce frameworks become popular in recent years for their scalability and fault tolerance in large data processing and simplicity in programming interface.
+MapReduce frameworks have become popular in recent years for their scalability and fault tolerance in large data processing and simplicity in programming interface.
 Hadoop [1], an open source implementation following original Google’s MapReduce [2] concept, has been widely used in industry and academia.

 Intel’s RMS (recognition, mining and synthesis) taxonomy [3] identifies iterative solvers and basic matrix primitives as the common computing kernels for computer vision, rendering, physical simulation, (financial) analysis and data mining applications.
 These observations suggest that iterative MapReduce will be a runtime important to a spectrum of eScience or eResearch applications as the kernel framework for large scale data processing.

 However, classic Map and Reduce task pair cannot meet the requirement of executing iterative algorithms as inefficiency of repetitive disk access for fetching and merging data over iterations.
-Several new frameworks designed for iterative MapReduce are proposed to solve this problem, e.g. Twister [4], HaLoop [5].
+Several new frameworks designed for iterative MapReduce are proposed to solve this problem, including Twister [4] and HaLoop [5].

 Twister, developed by our group, is an iterative MapReduce framework.
-It categorizes data to static data and variable data.
-Static data is loaded from disk and cached into memory in configuration stage before the MapReduce job execution.
+It categorizes data to be static and variable.
+Static data is loaded from disk and cached into memory in the configuration stage before the MapReduce job execution.
 Worker daemons are under the control of driver node and execute MapReduce jobs by spawning Map and Reduce task threads.
-The early version of Twister iterative MapReduce targeted for optimizing data flow and reducing data transfer between iterations by caching invariant data in local memory or disk of compute nodes.
+The early version of Twister iterative MapReduce is targeted for optimizing data flow and reducing data transfer between iterations by caching invariant data in local memory or disk of compute nodes.
 The scheduling mechanism assigns tasks to the node where relevant invariant data is located.